gnadnivek/gnadnivek.github.io/README.md

     return None
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This code required an entire in intent schema, so the skill was aware when to
+run the ADDING code.
+The intent schema would run a specific part of the code
+when the user inputs a particular phrase or sentence specified in the sample
+utterances.
+For example, the user might say “Speech Buddy add {ListName} list”.
+The “{ListName}” being a variable that the user says, such as “groceries”,
+“workout”, or “exams”.

+Testing this ADDING code proved successful on the Raspberry Pi as well as on the
+Amazon develop website.

 ### Deleting

-The Deleting code was simple after completing the ADDING portion of the code.
+The Deleting code was simple after completing the ADDING functionality of the
-Again requirements in both the intent schema and sample utterances was needed.
+code.
+Again requirements in both the intent schema and sample utterances was
+needed.

-Code for Deleting:
+Code for Deleting a List:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 def delete_listNames(listName):